SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Claudio_Ottoni/README.md

 Here you will find the jupyter noteobook file, the fasta file containing mtDNA data abd the analysis.R script.

 Unfortunately GitHub doesn't allow the upload of files > 100 Mbp.
-You will find the files in your local pc in the folder condivisione (/mnt/condivisione/) or you can download them from Google Drive <a href="https://drive.google.com/drive/folders/1KoxT9EXJW8BadfaC3klvd3GfayCnzhVq">here</a>.
+You will find the files in your local pc in the folder condivisione

+  cp -r /mnt/condivisione/panel_cats_2025_Europe /your/local/path/Claudio_Ottoni

+or you can download them from Google Drive <a href="https://drive.google.com/drive/folders/1KoxT9EXJW8BadfaC3klvd3GfayCnzhVq">here</a>.